 Feria de la Posada y Piñata (Posada and Piñata Fair)

-Every night from the 16th to the 24th of December, there are street processions that culminate in house parties known as posadas, in which Mary and Joseph's journey to Bethlehem is remembered.
+In Mexico, special celebrations are held every night from the 16th to the 24th of December, leading up to the Christmas Eve mass.
+Neighborhoods and families organize processions that culminate in house parties known as posadas, in which Mary and Joseph's journey to Bethlehem is reenacted.

 Noche de los Rábanos (Radish Night)

-The last posada takes place on Christmas Eve, Nochebuena, and families have a late-night supper.
-In cities there are calendas, festive processions, and other events.
+The last posada takes place on Christmas Eve, which in Spanish is called Nochebuena, and it's traditional for families to gather for a late-night supper that includes traditional Mexican Christmas dishes.
+In cities there are calendas, festive processions, and other public celebrations.

-Celebrations vary from raucous to sedate, but there are many superstitions and beliefs about what to do to ensure good fortune for the coming year, including what color underwear you should have on when the clock strikes twelve.
-Learn more about Mexican New Year's Eve traditions.
+There are a wide variety of New Year's Eve celebrations going on in Mexico, and they vary from raucous to sedate, but there are many superstitions and beliefs about what to do to ensure good fortune for the coming year, including what color underwear you should have on when the clock strikes 12.